petersulyok/smfc/README.md

 	Sep 19 17:12:42 home smfc.service[1064180]: CPU zone: new level > 33.0C > [T:35.0C/L:48%]
 	Sep 19 17:48:14 home smfc.service[1064180]: CPU zone: new level > 38.0C > [T:40.0C/L:61%]

-If you are testing your configuration you can start `smfc.py` directly in a terminal.
+If you are testing your configuration, you can start `smfc.py` directly in a terminal.
 Logging to the standard output and debug log level are useful in this case:

 	cd /opt
 	sudo smfc.py -o 0 -l 3